-Candidates for this Surgery
+Candidates for Panniculectomy

 To endure this surgery, a patient must be in good health and have no severe or active disease.
 It is not considered a treatment for obesity or a substitute for healthy living or exercise.
 Anyone who currently smokes or recently quit smoking may not be a candidate for this surgery.
 This is because smoking decreases the amount of blood that flows to the tissues.
-This leads to an increased risk of an extended amount of time for wounds to heal, skin loss, increased amount of scarring or infection.
+This leads to an increased risk of an extended amount of time for wounds to heal, skin loss, an increased amount of scarring or infection.

 A patient must have maintained their weight for at least six months.
 For those who recently had gastric sleeve surgery or gastric bypass surgery, experts suggest waiting a year after surgery to ensure that their body weight is stabilized.

-What to Expect During a Consultation
+What to Expect During a Panniculectomy Consultation

-They may also look for any existing scars, the status of the muscles underneath the excess skin or fat and the amount of excess fat.
+They may also look for any existing scars, the status of the muscles underneath the excess skin or fat, and the amount of excess fat.
 During the consultation, it may be determined that many of those interested in this procedure may be better suited for procedures such as liposuction or an abdominoplasty where the hanging skin in the abdominal area is reduced.

-Cost of Surgery
+Cost of a Panniculectomy Surgery

 The average cost of panniculectomy of surgery ranges from $8,000 to 12,000, according to the Cleveland Clinic.
-This cost generally includes any anesthesia, the operating room costs and the surgeon’s fee.
-The vast range in terms of cost is because of the variations that patients have in terms of amount of excess tissue and whether the surgery will be combined with other procedures.
+This cost generally includes any anesthesia, the operating room costs, and the surgeon’s fee.
+The vast range in terms of cost is because of the variations that patients have in terms of the amount of excess tissue and whether the surgery will be combined with other procedures.
 Most insurance companies consider this type of surgery cosmetic, some may cover it as they deem medically necessary especially if it is causing the patient back or other health issues.

-How Surgery is Performed
+How a Panniculectomy Surgery is Performed

-For patients with excess fat more so than skin, a lipoplasty may be required which smoothes the skin and contours it so it looks natural.
+For patients with excess fat more so than the skin, a lipoplasty may be required which smoothes the skin and contours it so it looks natural.
 Surgery can take anywhere from two to five hours; this varies depending on the amount of skin or fat to be removed.
 General anesthesia is used so that the patient remains asleep and comfortable during surgery.